 A review of the bank reconciliations to confirm that they were prepared correctly and that opening balances match the financial records of the grant activities and bank statements.

 The Stewardship Committee will formally report ("Assessment Report") the results of its findings to the District Governor by September 15 (with copies to the DRFCC, DGGSC, and DGSC).
 By September 30, the DRFCC, DGGSC and DGSC will provide to the District Governor a written report that states corrective action taken or the plan to address shortcomings identified in the Assessment Report ("Corrective Action Letter").
-The Immediate Past DG, DG-E, DG-N, and Club Presidents will be notified via email that the Stewardship report is available on District Website.
+The Immediate Past DG, DGE, DGN, and Club Presidents will be notified via email that the Stewardship report is available on District Website.
 A copy of the Assessment Report along with the Corrective Action Letter shall be available on the District Website, under the Foundation tab - Stewardship Committee report for Members to review.
 “Sign-in” to website will be required in order to access report.
 The DGSC and DGGSC shall maintain a copy of both the Assessment Report and the Corrective Action Letter along with other documentation later produced to show completion of all actions recommended by the Stewardship Committee.

 Global Grant Guidelines